5 Worst Strikers in MMA History | Explained

 During his prime, Ben Askren was one of the most dominant MMA fighters in the world.

-Askren was arguably in his prime during his Bellator and One FC stint where he would amass a 12-0 MMA record, defeating fighters such as Douglas Lima and Shinya Aoki (47-9) throughout the way.
+Askren was arguably in his prime during his Bellator and One FC stint where he would amass a 12-0 MMA record, and hold the Bellator belt for almost 3 years.

 His striking game was non-existent, except for when he used his ground and pound.